sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 451/PHIL 451.md

 		- Octopi similar: far different brains, but show mentality (thought, emotional (?sort of?) reactions)
 		- [[PHIL451 002 - Lecture 2.pdf#page=14&selection=0,43,2,21|PHIL451 002 - Lecture 2, page 14]]
 		- Relationship between mental and physical is not 1:1, other materials/mental states can be associated with things like pain in other creatures

+> [!example] 01.14.25 HW
+> The condition question Montero,
+> “The Body Problem” Stoljar, “Physicalism (SEP entry), §5.4
+>
+> Optional: Montero, “Post-physicalism” Arguing for physicalism: the problem of mental causation